 - We will ask you to be transparent and honest with your health while on tour with us.

-- We will remain in contact and be ready for an evacuation plan in COVID 19 is detected with you or someone in your party.
+- We will remain in contact and be ready for an evacuation plan if COVID 19 is detected with you or someone in your party.

 COVID 19 in Morocco, Some Final Thoughts

-As we have put this together, the virus has proven resilient and forced many changes.
+As we have put this information together and continued to update it, one thing has become nakedly apparent: COVID 19 has proven resilient and forced many changes.
 The only thing we can expect is the unexpected with still more changes to come over the coming months and, likely, years.
 We strive to be as flexible as yogis with you, our clients, as we navigate these uncertain times!

 We all wish the very best of health for you, your family and loved ones and hope you are finding ways to be physically distant, though emotionally engaged throughout all of this.